shaharoded/KarmaLego/README.md

 This repository provides:
 - A **clean, efficient implementation** of KarmaLego (Karma + Lego) for discovering frequent Time Interval Relation Patterns (TIRPs).
 - Support for **pandas / Dask-backed ingestion** of clinical-style interval data.
-- Symbol encoding, pattern mining, and per-patient pattern application (counts or normalized distributions).
+- Symbol encoding, pattern mining, and per-patient pattern application (apply modes: counts and cohort-normalized features).
 - Utilities for managing temporal relations, pattern equality/deduplication, and tree-based extension.

 The design goals are: **clarity, performance, testability, and reproducibility**.